johnmosesman/blog/things_i_wish_i_knew/part_2.md

 # I can NEVER type this correctly
 alias rbnev="rbenv"
 ```

+(Side-note: it's probably not a good idea to alias destructive commands.
+You wouldn't want a mistype or typing quickly without thinking to dump your production database or something.)

 If you want to view the aliases I have setup or all of my dotfiles in general, they're [on github](https://github.com/johnmosesman/dotfiles/blob/master/bashrc).